 A few days after my ridiculous attempt to keep our lawn in check, the teen boy next door knocked on my door and offered to mow the lawn for me with his dads new lawn mower.
 They had seen me trying my best to eradicate the jungle in my backyard and felt sorry for me.
 Well I’m not stupid, of course I said yes, and I paid him for his trouble to show my appreciation.
 I actually had tears when I saw how much easier it was to mow that darn lawn with a proper mower.

 What happened after that you ask?
-Well we gave up the dream of a backyard and moved into a town house with gardens that a hired gardener takes care of, because that “spider house” helped me to conclude two things.
-One, those yards you see in magazines require a great deal of landscaping to get them to look that way, and my other realisation, I’m not really the “lawn mowing and gardening” kinda gal.
+Well we gave up the dream of a backyard and moved into a town house with gardens that came with a hired gardener to take care of them, because that “spider house” helped me to conclude two things.
+One, those yards you see in magazines require a great deal of landscaping to get them to look that way, and my other realisation, I’m not really the “lawn mowing and gardening” kinda gal, actually, I’m not even an “out in nature” kinda gal.
 Not all of us can be you know, but if you are….the moral of the story is, you need the right tools to get the job done the right way.
 I’m pretty sure this applies to all things in life, but especially when it comes to keeping your lawn neat and tidy.

 Have you had any horrible “backyard maintenance” experiences?
 I’d love to hear about them!